AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

  can be compiled to use either double precision (which is the default) or single precision. amrex::Real is typedef’d to either double or float.
-C codes can use amrex\_real.
-They are defined in AMReX\_REAL.H.
+C codes can use amrex_real.
+They are defined in AMReX_REAL.H.
 The data type is accessible in Fortran codes via

 ::

         use amrex_fort_module, only : amrex_real

+.. _sec:basics:paralleldescriptor:

 ParallelDescriptor
 ==================

  users do not need to use MPI directly.
-Parallel communication is often handled by the data abstraction classes (e.g., MultiFab; Section [sec:basics:multifab]).
-In addition, has provided namespace ParallelDescriptor in <AMReX\_ParallelDescriptor.H>.
+Parallel communication is often handled by the data abstraction classes (e.g., MultiFab; Section \ `14 <#sec:basics:multifab>`__).
+In addition,  has provided namespace ParallelDescriptor in
+<AMReX_ParallelDescriptor.H>.
 The frequently used functions are

 ::